Ab-initio Candidate Assessment

 A personality inventory questionnaire.
 This profiling tool has been developed specifically for ab - initio as well as experienced pilots.
 The questionnaire, which is in multiple choice format and takes about 30 minutes to complete, identifies the crucial competencies and traits for pilots.
 Social desirability bias ("faking good"), which is an issue for many personality inventory tools, has been compensated for within the design of this questionnaire.
 The traits considered are: Resilience, Assertiveness, Stress tolerance, Teamwork, Impulse control, Helpfulness, Ambition, Empathy, Accuracy, Autonomy, Perseverance, Openness, Dominance, Need for variation and Persuasiveness.

-Non - native English language speakers may also undertake aural and written comprehension and reasoning tests
+Non - native English language speakers may also undertake an aural comprehension test

 Advanced Candidate Assessment